whilei/auto-fcs/explore/novel/metaClusters2/example.md

    2.  median of the normalized (mean 0, SD 1) compensated/transformed expression across all markers use
    3. Frequency of known subsets in the cluster (T cells,B cells, etc) defined by OpenCyto (or kmeans)
    4. Proportion of events in the phenograph cluster out of all events in each known subset
    5. MEM score of events in phenograph cluster, relative to live single lymph.
-Using method "a" from https://media.nature.com/original/nature-assets/nmeth/journal/v14/n3/extref/nmeth.4149-S1.pdf
+Using method "a" from https://media.nature.com/original/nature-assets/nmeth/journal/v14/n3/extref/nmeth.4149-S1.pdf , see full manuscript https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5330853/
 3. Combine individual sample's centroids into a single matrix
 4. Run phenograph on the combined matrix (currently using "RAW")
 5. Run tsne on the combined matrix (currently using "RAW")